 The purpose of the Oral History Archives is to preserve the family histories of Jewish South Carolinians.
-While the shape of any particular interview is determined by the interaction of interviewer and informant, the questions below have helped shape most conversations.
+While the shape of any particular interview is determined by the interaction of interviewer and informant, the questions below have helped guide most conversations.

 1. When and where were you born?
 When did your family first come to America?
 (We are interested in both maternal and paternal sides of the family.)
 Where did they come from?
 When did your family arrive in South Carolina?
 Why did they come here?